Karhunen-Lo\`eve expansion for a generalization of Wiener bridge: Introduction

 and the corresponding normed eigenfunctions take the form

 where \ $C\in\RR$ \ is chosen such that \ $\int_0^1 (e(t))^2\,\dd t=1$. \ (Note that \ $C$ \ may depend on \ $\lambda$, \ but we do not denote this dependence.) \end{Thm}

 The proof of Theorem \ref{THM_KL_gen} can be found in Section \ref{Section_Proofs}.
 We emphasize that in Theorem \ref{THM_KL_gen} we give KL expansion \eqref{KLrepr} for a new class of Gauss processes with the advantage of an explicit form of the eigenfunctions appearing in \eqref{KLrepr}, while in the recent papers on KL expansions such as for detrended Wiener processes (Ai, Li and Liu \cite{AiLiLiu}), additive Wiener processes and bridges (Liu \cite{Liu}) and additive Slepian processes (Liu, Huang and Mao \cite{LiuHuaMao}), the form of the eigenfunctions remains somewhat hidden.
 As we have already mentioned, in the case of \ $g'(1)=0$, \ the Gauss process \ $(Y_t)_{t\in[0,1]}$ \ coincides in law with one of the Gauss processes (1.3) in Nazarov \cite{Naz2}, where he presented a procedure for finding the KL expansion for his more general Gauss processes.
-In Theorem \ref{THM_KL_gen} we make the KL expansion of \ $(Y_t)_{t\in[0,1]}$ \ as explicit as possible by solving the underlying eigenvalue problem directly.
+In Theorem \ref{THM_KL_gen} we make the KL expansion of \ $(Y_t)_{t\in[0,1]}$ \ as explicit as possible by solving the underlying eigenvalue problem directly with the advantage of an explicit form of the eigenfunctions unlike in the examples in Section 4 in Nazarov \cite{Naz2}.
 We note that Theorem \ref{THM_KL_gen} is applicable in the case of \ $g'(1)\ne 0$ \ as well.

 \begin{Rem} Note that \ $0$ \ may be an eigenvalue of the integral operator \ $A_R$ \ defined in \eqref{Rdefi}, which is in accordance with Corollary 2 in Nazarov \cite{Naz2}.
 For an example, see Section \ref{Section_Proofs}. \proofend \end{Rem}